solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     -   [Manage firewall rules for Azure Database for PostgreSQL Flexible Server - Flexible Server using Azure CLI]
     -   [ARM Reference for Firewall Rules]
--   Single Server
-    -   [Create and manage Azure Database for PostgreSQL Flexible Server firewall rules by using the Azure portal]
-    -   [Create and manage Azure Database for PostgreSQL Flexible Server firewall rules by using the Azure CLI]
-    -   [ARM Reference for Firewall Rules][58]

 ### Private Access